SeldonIO/seldon-core/doc/source/python/python_module.md

 # Seldon Core Python Package

-Seldon Core has a python package `seldon_core` available on PyPI.
+Seldon Core has a python package `seldon-core` available on PyPI.
 The package makes it easier to work with Seldon Core if you are using python and is the basis of the Python S2I wrapper.
 The module provides:

  * `seldon-core-microservice` executable to serve microservice components in Seldon Core.
 This is used by the Python Wrapper for Seldon Core.
  * `seldon-core-microservice-tester` executable to test running Seldon Core microservices over REST or gRPC.